PTsolvers/GPU4GEO/posts/julia-juliacon22.md

 The "Julia for HPC" minisymposium aims to gather current and prospective Julia practitioners in the field of high-performance computing (HPC) from multidisciplinary applications.
 We invite participation from industry, academia, and government institutions interested in Julia’s capabilities for supercomputing.
 The goal is to provide a venue for Julia enthusiasts to share best practices, discuss current limitations, and identify future developments in the scientific HPC community.

+:point_right: Find all the related material on the [juliacon-2022-julia-for-hpc-minisymposium](https://github.com/JuliaParallel/juliacon-2022-julia-for-hpc-minisymposium) JuliaParallel GitHub repo.

 #### Presentations

 |  Time  |  Title   | Presenter |